What is a regular menstrual cycle?

 What is an irregular period in PCOS?

+The polycystic ovarian syndrome can cause irregular periods.
 A patient with PCOS can experience irregularities in or complete cessation of the menstrual cycle.
-The average menstrual cycle lasts for 28 days, with cycles extending or shortened by 7 days considered normal.
-However, irregular menstrual cycles are said to occur, if any of these criteria are met:
+The average menstrual cycle lasts for 28 days, with cycles extending or shortened by seven days considered normal.
+However, polycystic ovarian syndrome irregular periods are said to occur, if any of these criteria are met:

 - Eight or less menstrual cycles per year